Sentido Carda Beach Hotel, Greece - save 30%

 Though her work was usually of the highest quality, Cruz was still seen as a risk by casting producers.
 Very few of her American movies had hit paydirt, Sahara in particular being a financial disaster, losing over $100 million.
 But 2006 would prove a turning-point, seeing her achieve a personal fame far above that she'd enjoyed when dating Tom Cruise.
 First, her face would be beamed worldwide as spokeswoman for L'Oreal.
 Then her achievements would be recognised by the French when they made her Chevalier dans L'Ordre des Arts et des Lettres.
 And then, having split from Matthew McConaughey, she'd return to Pedro Almodovar to star in his latest opus, Volver.
 Here she'd play a young mother put upon by her abusive husband, running a restaurant and visited by the spirit of her own dead mother, Almodovar delivering magical realism at its most magical and real.
 No one could this time deny the excellence of Cruz's efforts and she would be Oscar nominated at last, as well as winning a Goya and at Cannes.

 2007 would see Cruz, along with her sister Monica, launch a clothes collection for the fashion chain Mango.
 Onscreen she'd appear in the oddball comedy The Good Night, directed by Jake Paltrow, brother of Gwyneth.
 Here Martin Freeman would be trapped in an apathetic life where he endures a dull relationship with Paltrow (Gwyneth, not Jake) and suffers the success of former bandmate Simon Pegg.
 In his dreams, though, he comes alive, not least because that's where he encounters his perfect woman, Cruz.
 Learning the secrets of lucid dreaming from guru Danny DeVito, Freeman works on his relationship with Cruz, but then he meets her and brute reality begins to invade his idealistic dream-life.
 It was an offbeat and off-balance comedy with Cruz needing to be little more than seductive - no real stretch for her.
 More testing would be Manolete, where Adrien Brody would play the great bullfighter of the title, Manuel Laureano Rodriguez Sanchez, feted all over the Spanish-speaking world until his death-by-goring in 1947.
 Directed by Menno Meyjes, who'd earlier worked as screenwriter on several Spielberg flicks, the film would follow Manolete's last few years, concentrating on his fatal return from retirement and his tempestuous relationship with Cruz, playing the temperamental actress Lupe Sino, a left-wing star who riled the fascist government and, by living in sin with Sanchez, the church.
+The film would follow their passionate affair and their battles with a grim Establishment.
+It was a fascinating tale and a lavish production, but due to financial problems it would not appear on general release till 2009.

 In the meantime, Cruz would appear in the testing drama Elegy, based on the novel The Dying Animal by Philip Roth.
 Here Ben Kingsley would play a college professor with a habit of seducing his students.
 He's in a long-term relationship with Patricia Clarkson but likes these one-nighters, too.
 Then his cosy world is disrupted when he picks on Cruz and begins to fall for her.
 Love is new to him, and so's the terrible jealousy that goes with it, Kingsley being convinced that she'll soon drop him for a younger man.
 Thus he stalks her, checks on her, drives her away, his own love dooming itself.
 Then further revelations add further drama to the piece.
 It was excellently done, with Kingsley superb as the intellectual predator and Cruz convincing as an innocent much younger than herself.